 Just three months after launching its first warehousing service Down Under, Amazon is taking its shipping efforts to another level.
-This year Amazon has begun an in-house delivery service available to Australian third party vendors.
+This year Amazon has begun an in-house delivery service available to Australian third-party vendors.
 In doing so the retail giant takes on a major logistical challenge and also reveals its intention to dominate delivery channels throughout Australia.

-Fulfillment by Amazon (FBA) is already well underway, so how does it work exactly and what are the implications for Australia's shipping industry?
+Fulfilment by Amazon (FBA) is already well underway, so how does it work exactly and what are the implications for Australia’s shipping industry?

-Fulfillment by Amazon: how does it work?
+Fulfilment by Amazon: how does it work?

-Known as FBA, Amazon's third party delivery system opens up the online retailer's own shipping service to vendors who are already using the site to sell their products.
+Known as FBA, Amazon’s third-party delivery system opens up the online retailer’s own shipping service to vendors who are already using the site to sell their products.
 The service offers:

 - Product storage